Is attention all you need to solve the correlated electron problem?: Neural Network Wavefunction

 Recently, a new type of variational method based on neural network wavefunctions has been developed to approximate the ground state of many-electron systems.
 Traditional variational wavefunctions for correlated systems are artfully designed by humans, tailor made for a given quantum phase, and usually contain only a few variational parameters.
 In contrast, thanks to their universal approximation capability, deep neural networks can be used to generate powerful wavefunction ansatz, which has a large number of variational parameters and can accurately represent distinct phases of matter in a unified way \cite{Hornik1989Jan,Pfau2020Sep,Kim2024MayAttentionToComplexity}.

 In the following, we show how an expressive neural network wavefunction ansatz capturing correlations between particles can be constructed.
 First, in Sec.~\ref{sec:NN-onebody}, a universal approximation of single-particle orbitals is constructed by a deep feed-forward neural network.
 Second, Sec.~\ref{sec:NN-SlaterNet}, by generating a set of single-particle orbitals from the feed-forward neural network, a single Slater determinant wavefunction is obtained, which enables neural network implementation of unrestricted Hartree Fock calculations.
 Finally, Sec.~\ref{sec:NN-attn}, electron correlations are captured by mixing different electron streams in a permutation-equivariant way with self-attention mechanism.
 The resulting neural network wavefunction takes the form of generalized Slater determinants that are built from ``correlated orbitals'', and by construction, is antisymmetric in electron coordinates \cite{Pfau2020Sep}.
+This representation is in principle universal as all many-body fermionic wavefunctions can be written as a generalized Slater determinant when allowing for discontinuous functions \cite{Pfau2020Sep}.
 Fig.~\ref{fig:1} shows schematically and compares the network architectures representing general single-Slater determinant wavefunctions, and its extension by self-attention capturing correlations.